 you affirmed to be buried with me

-would honor our relationship/
+would honor our relationship/that night

 we curled